-Part of what is developed during this course is the ability to calculate and solve problems.
+One thing is the ability to calculate and solve problems.
 This is a valuable skill that will be useful whatever you do in the future.
 Such a skill is built through practice.
 It is the same as in music or in athletics.
 Practice is what allows you to master something, and developing problem-solving skills requires doing many problems.
 There is no other way.
 We help you to do this by providing homework assignments and discussing them with you.

-Another part of what is developed during this course is the knowledge of some things that happen in the universe and an understanding of how they work.
-Or how one can use them to do something new.
-This kind of understanding and knowledge is achieved only when one acquires the ability to see how various things related to each other.
+Another thing that could remain is the knowledge of some things that happen in the universe and an understanding of how they work (or how one can use them to do something new).
+This kind of understanding and knowledge is achieved only by acquiring the ability to see how things are related to each other.
 Imagine that what we will learn is represented by some big photograph.
 It is possible to go through a course like this one and only do the equivalent of analyzing some selected clusters of pixels and their colors.
 But you must also learn to take a step back, see the whole picture produced by all pixels together, and how different parts relate to each other.
 It is important to achieve this ability to see the whole picture, while at the same time we also work on details.
 This is what is very difficult to achieve by just reading a textbook sequentially, and where my role in the lectures and in the design of the course comes in.
-By stressing the fundamental qualitative principles of the physics we are teaching I will take a spotlight and illuminate the various parts of the picture and guide you through it.
+I will take a spotlight and illuminate the various parts of the picture and guide you through it.
 While doing so I'll highlight which parts of the big textbook we must use are really important, and help you distinguish them from the parts that are just additional descriptions or examples.

 The ultimate aim is not just to be able to solve problems in a test.
-It is to obtain some background knowledge and some work habits and strategies that will be useful for you later on, both if you were to keep taking physics course, but also in many, many areas of engineering.
-Basically, this course contributes to the foundatinos that you will then use to build the house, but it will be difficult for you to see the house right now.
+It is to obtain some background knowledge and some work habits and strategies that will be useful later on, for those who may keep taking physics course, but also for those who will go into engineering or other fields.
+Basically, this course contributes to the foundations of a house that you cannot see yet, which makes it harder, but you need the foundations to build a beautiful house.